How to Manage Your Club

 All CSU clubs must register through the CSU website and provide the names, student ID numbers, and contact information for the club’s executives if they wish to retain club status for the upcoming year.
 Please keep in mind that all club executives must be currently registered undergraduate students, and that you need at least three (3) executives in order to run a club.

-At the end of every May, all club registrations are cleared, and all clubs must re-register after the beginning of June for the coming school year.
+At the end of May each year, all club registrations are cleared, and all clubs must re-register after June 1st for the coming school year.

 To update your club’s registration information: